A1exanderBates/BoardClimbingAI/README.md

 # BoardClimbingAI

 A climbing analytics AI software designed to help you become a better climber.

-Stay tuned.
+Utilizes a pose estimation computer vision model.